 - A copy of the Personal Identification Card issued by the United States Department of State

 Under the Virginia Personal Property Tax Relief Act, the State reimburses the Town for a percentage of the taxes due on the first $20,000 of assessed value for certain vehicles that are subject to personal property tax.
 Each year, the Town recalculates the actual percentage of tax relief, based on the State reimbursement amount, in order to equitably distribute the tax relief.
-The current percentage of personal property tax relief on eligible vehicles for the Town of Leesburg is 52% of the first $20,000 of assessed value.
-Examples of how the tax relief is calculated and applied to your personal property tax bill are available here.
+The current percentage of personal property tax relief on eligible vehicles for the Town of Leesburg is 50% of the first $20,000 of assessed value.

 In order to qualify for Personal Property Tax Relief, a vehicle must: